 We are conditioned to believe we need things.
 As long as we are running after that sense of need, that experience is reinforced.
 Need is just an experience that arises when you are pulled away from the nature of your being, which is eternal.
 Your existence is eternally now.
 It feels no need.
 Anything that can fall away was never worth having – it was only a distractive habit.
 You are eternal.

-Devaji is holding a special Satsang retreat in The Boghill Centre, Kilfenora, Co, Clare, from Friday August 9th to Sunday August 18th.
+Devaji is holding a special Satsang retreat in Tornant House, Co.
+Wicklow, from Friday August 9th to Sunday August 18th.
 Public Satsang evenings will be held in Dublin on August 6th and 7th, and in Galway on August 8th.